nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Nginx File Upload / Download Acceleration {{since '10.3'}}

-This feature allows an Nginx proxy in front of Nuxeo to accelerate uploads and downloads.
+This feature allows a Nginx proxy in front of Nuxeo to accelerate uploads and downloads.

 In order to enable this feature you must add to your `nuxeo.conf`:
 `nuxeo.nginx.accel.enabled=true`